avidunixuser/UsedCarFeatureImportance/README.md

 - Unzip the data into data/bronze folder
 - Please run the notebooks in sequence
 - The pre-processing step (data-preprocessing.ipynb) will progressively create two more data files in 'data/silver' and 'data/gold' folder
-- At the end of the step 3 (after the execution of model.ipynb), there will be 3 model pkl files.
+- At the end of step 3 (after the execution of model.ipynb), there will be 3 model pkl files.

 <pre>